 Flight Data eXchange (FDX)

-Flight Data eXchange (FDX) is an aggregated de-identified database of FDA/ FOQA type events that allows the user to identify commercial flight safety issues for a wide variety of safety topics, for many types of aircraft, across a global database; as well as allows flight operations and safety departments to proactively identify safety hazards.
+Flight Data eXchange (FDX) is an aggregated de-identified database of FDA/ FOQA type events that allows to identify commercial flight safety issues for a wide variety of safety topics.
+It covers many types of aircraft, across a global database.
+With FDX, flight operations and safety departments can proactively identify safety hazards.

-With data from more than 100 airports in FDX, which makes up about 500 runways, operators are able to accomplish over 50 different types of runway specific safety analysis and hazard identification utilizing industry data, fine tuning their own operations to minimize risk.
+With data from more than 100 airports, which makes up about 500 runways, operators are able to accomplish over 50 different types of runway specific safety analysis and hazard identification utilizing industry data, fine tuning their own operations to minimize risk.